vesoft-inc/nebula/docs/manual-EN/4.contributions/contribute-to-documentation.md

-# Contribute to documentation
+# Contribute to Documentation

 Contributing to the **Nebula Graph** documentation can be a rewarding experience.
 We welcome your participation to help make the documentation better!

-## How to contribute to the docs
+## How to Contribute to the Docs

 There are many ways to contribute: